icmurray/presentations/scala-tour/slides.markdown

 means any change to source files will trigger a re-compilation before the response is returned to the browser.

+## Play

+### Where Next?

+- *Huge* amount of stuff online.
+- Documentation is really very good.
+- The "play-iteratee" library (which doesn't depend on Play) is quite interesting and powerful.

 # Akka

 ## Akka